-requirements, including world diversity.
-Your Study Abroad academic advisor can identify these courses for you.
+All students planning international study must receive advance approval of academic courses from the Academic Advisor for Study Abroad.
+Credits will be granted only for academic work successfully completed in approved international programs.
+Some courses in various Study Abroad programs do fulfill Fairfield University's core requirements, including world diversity.
+The Study Abroad Academic Advisor can identify these courses for you.
 All students must work with academic advisors and the study abroad staff to choose a program from the Fairfield University approved list of study abroad sites.
 Only approved program courses will be transcripted and accepted into a student's curriculum.

-Nearly 30 percent of Fairfield students participate in some type of international experience.
+Nearly 40 percent of Fairfield students participate in some type of international experience.
 With this increased interest in study abroad, Fairfield needs to balance its enrollments between fall and spring semesters.
 Therefore, students need to be flexible about when they will study abroad.
 All requests will be considered, but not all students will receive placement for their desired semester.
-Students planning to study abroad must file the Study Abroad Commitment form no later than February 1 of their sophomore year.
-Students are notified of their semester placement by Feb.
-21 of the same year.
+Students planning to study abroad must file the Study Abroad Commitment form no later than Feb.
+1 of their sophomore year.
+Students are notified of their semester placement by the third week in February of the same year.